 With a view to achieving its investment objective and managing duration and credit risk, the UCITS may invest up to 100% of its NA, for hedging and/or exposure purposes, in forward financial instruments (such as credit derivatives, futures, options, currency futures and forwards) and securities with embedded derivatives.
 The portfolio's modified duration ranges from 0 to 7 and will decrease as the maturity approaches.
-The subfund's overall exposure, including exposure resulting from forward financial instruments, will not exceed 200%.
+The sub-fund's overall exposure, including exposure resulting from forward financial instruments, will not exceed 200%.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?